Samagra-Development/metabase/docs/handbook/README.md

 ### [Pre-requisites](https://www.metabase.com/docs/latest/developers-guide/build.html)

 There are certain prerequisites a user must follow in order to have a smooth experience while using Metabase.
-This section lists some  information and a guide which can help accelerate a user’s knowledge about the Metabase ecosystem
+This section lists some  information and a guide which can help accelerate a user’s knowledge about the Metabase environment.

 ### [How to install Metabase?](installation.md)